gfxfundamentals/threejsfundamentals/README.md

 #### `toc.html`

 This is template for the table of contents for the language.
-It is included on both the index and on each article.
-The only parts not auto-generated are the links ending links which you can translate if you want to.
+It is included on both the index and at the bottom of each article.
+The only parts not auto-generated are the links at the bottom which you can translate if you want to.
 The build system will create a placeholder for every English article for which there is no corresponding article in that language.
 It will be filled with the `missing` message from above.